-- You must present the original purchase receipt and tire to a Costco Wholesale Tire Centre.
+- You must present the original purchase receipt and tire to a Costco Wholesale Tire Center.

 Conditions of this warranty:

-- The purchaser must rotate and balance their tires as outlined by the vehicle / tire manufacturer.
+- You must rotate and balance your tires as outlined by the vehicle manufacturer.

-- The purchaser must operate their tires at inflation pressures outlined by the vehicle / tire manufacturer.
+- You must operate your tires at inflation pressures outlined by the vehicle manufacturer.

-- The purchaser must keep all mechanical parts that affect tires in proper working condition.
+- You must keep all mechanical parts that affect tires in proper working condition.

 What is covered:

 - This warranty provides credit based upon remaining usable tread at the time of failure due to road hazard.

-- Credit is determined by multiplying the usable remaining tread depth percentage by the current price of the tire.
+- Credit is determined by multiplying the usable remaining tread by the price you paid for the tire net of all discounts received.